pulumi/pulumi-openstack/docs/installation-configuration.md

 If you'd like to add a new feature to this provider, it must first be supported in Gophercloud.
-If Gophercloud is missing the feature, then it'll first have to be added there before you can start working on the feature in Terraform.
+If Gophercloud is missing the feature, then it'll first have to be added there before you can start working on the feature in Pulumi.
 Fortunately, most of the regular OpenStack Provider contributors also work on Gophercloud, so we can try to get the feature added quickly.